 - Refund requests for medical or other exceptional reasons must be made in writing and be supported by a doctors note or other third-party correspondence.

 - The Executive Board reserves the right to deny refunds.

 Due to maximum skater restrictions on the ice, and to ensure safety, all skaters are only permitted to skate during their regularly scheduled ice time.

 The Club will do its best to inform all skaters of any unscheduled and unforeseen changes that may arise, however, we cannot assume responsibility for those circumstances which are outside of our prior knowledge or ability to control.
-The Aurora Skating Club is not obligated to refund lesson/registration fees for unforeseen ice closures due to inclement weather, special events/circumstances, or equipment/mechanical breakdowns beyond our control.
+The Aurora Skating Club is not obligated to refund lesson/registration fees for unforeseen program cancellations due to inclement weather, special events/circumstances, or equipment/mechanical breakdowns beyond our control.